Recession Proofing Your Legal Practice

 Be Open to a Side Hustle

 As a Lawyer, you could take up more cases that you would have otherwise passed up or you could start a side hustle by becoming a temporary guest online law lecturer.
 You could also consider writing Legal Editorials for websites as a guest writer.
 This is one of the best tips to recession proof your legal practice.

 Manage Your Expenses Better

 A sound money management plan could be a light at the end of the tunnel for someone in a financial crisis during this pandemic.
-Getting your finances in order can be the best way to avoid a financial crisis.
+Getting your finances in order can be the best way to recession proof your legal practice.
 Here are some ways to manage your finances better – Create a budget, understand your expenses, and your monthly income.
 Limit your spending to only essential items and avoid all non-essential spending for the time being.
 Further, try to maintain an emergency reserve fund which can be useful in a cash crunch situation.

 Maintain Your Professional Network

 It is important to reach out, stay in touch, and deepen your connection with your professional network, especially during a recession.
 Maintain a good relationship with your fellow legal professionals.
 Offer to help your colleagues, show them that you care, prioritize certain influential colleagues, stay active on professional social media platforms, regroup from time to time.
 Staying in touch and maintaining ties with your network will go a long way in getting potential clients via referrals.

 Read Also – Article 16 of the Constitution of India

 One thing we do know is that despite the current pandemic, opportunities still knock in a recession, but only for those prepared to seize them.
 With the right business strategies in place, your legal practice will be ready to take advantage of these opportunities.
 The difference between succeeding and failing during this pandemic depends entirely on how you handle the changes during this recession and how you adapt to them.
 The time to take control of your legal practice is now!